microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 4. You will be prompted to "Authenticate via browser".
 Click **Proceed**.
 5. You will be taken to a new tab in your web browser, and if you are already logged into Azure Portal in your browser session, you should see a message: "Your call is authenticated".
     - If you are not logged into Azure Portal, you will be prompted to authenticate with your Azure login credentials.
-    - **Important**: Make sure to disable pop-up window blocking for the Postman auth code page opened in the new tab.
+    - **Important**: Make sure to disable pop-up window blocking for the Postman auth code page in your browser.
 6. After authenticating in your browser, you'll return to Postman and you'll see "Authentication complete".
 Click **Proceed**.
 7. Then click **Use Token** in the **MANAGE ACCESS TOKENS** window in Postman.

-> Note: To check that your Azure user account is correctly linked with the `Practitioner` role, copy the new **Access Token** from the **MANAGE ACCESS TOKENS** window and paste it into the JSON Web Token viewer at https://jwt.io/.
+> Note: To check that your Azure user account is correctly linked to the `Practitioner` role, copy the new **Access Token** from the **MANAGE ACCESS TOKENS** window and paste it into the JSON Web Token viewer at https://jwt.io/.
 Under `"roles"` you should see the `"Writer"`, `"Practitioner"`, and `"Reader"` roles for yourself.

 ## Step 8 - Confirm Consent Opt-Out is working
 Now, if you press **Send** in the `GET Patient Consent Opt Out` call, you should receive an `"access-denied"` response as shown below.
 This indicates that Consent Opt-Out is working properly.